 5. Write your name, age and address at the top of the first page.
-First and second prises of books will be given for the best two contributions to this page each week.
-Address all communications to CMILDREN'S DEPARTMENT.
-Omaha Bee.
-Omaha, Meb.
+First and second prizes of books will be given for the best two contributions to this page each week.

+Address all communications to CHILDRESS DEFARTMENT.
+Omaha Bee, Omaha, Neb.

-Black Bird and Miss Sparrow presiding his hunger was satisfied he found that he owed \$1, more than he had ever paid for a meal before.
+his hunger was satisfied he found that he owed \$1, more than he had ever paid for a meal before.
 Not doubting but up.
-Then Mr. and Mrs. Robin flew to what he had plenty of money, he took out a pretty little elm near a happy little the pocketbook and-found that the pocketbook contained nothing but a great many written pages, apparently the work in June something very wonderful hap- self up off the walk where he had been pened.
-When Mr. Robin returned from "bounced" by the angry proprietor, he his long journey he went to his comy muttered to himself.
-"I guess honesty is little home near the brook and to his the best policy after all.
-Whew!
-What surprise found four of the dearest little a mess that fat pocketbook got me into.
-So home. robins.
-Mr. and Mrs. Robin stayed with No more of that for me!
-What a fool I've | their young until they were old enough made of myself."
-And Dan wanted some one to kick him because he had "fallen for" a big fat pocketbook.
+Then Mr. and Mrs. Robin flew to what he had plenty of money, he took out the pocketbook and-found that the pocketbook contained nothing but a great many written pages, apparently the work

+A few minutes later as he picked himself up off the walk where he had been muttered to himself, "I guess honesty is one to kick him because he had "fallen for" a big fat pocketbook.

 The Lost Dog.
+By Kyra Kirk, Aged 10 Years, Plainview Neb.
+Blue Side.

-very nice home.
-It never wished to leave

-were tacked downtown.
-We had four His mistress was very kind to him and
+There was once a dog and it had a very nice home.
+It never wished to leave such a nice home.
+His mistress was very kind to him and her name was Helen.
+The dog's name was Jack. many tricks.

-In the parade were a band, Mr. and Jack was a faithful dog, and could do clover and blot up the grass, and you saw some dirty children sitting in the doorway of a poor house.
+a box on two wheels, covered with red. mistress, when a number of women came and all of a sudden the golden world white and blue and a toy piano with along and in some way he lost sight of turns to silver."